Blame!: Blame!2

 Blame!2 (ブラム!2, Buramu!
 Tsū), subtitled Chronicle of the Escape from the Megastructure by the Eighth Incarnation of Pcell (第八系子体プセルの都市構造体脱出記, Dai-hachi Keikotai Puseru no Toshikōzōtai Dasshutsu Ki), is a full-color, 16-page one-shot.
-Like NSE: Net Sphere Engineer, Blame!2 is a sequel to the original Blame!, taking place at a point in the distant future.
+Like NSE: NetSphere Engineer, Blame!2 is a sequel to the original Blame!, taking place at a point in the distant future.
 It was published March 21, 2008 in the second volume of Kodansha's Weekly Morning Special Edition magazine, Mandala.
-This one-shot was also compiled in one volume with Blame!
-Academy, titled Blame Academy! and So On in 2008.
-Set an undefined but long time after the events of Blame!, it follows an incarnation of P-cell.
+This one-shot was also compiled in one volume with Blame Academy!, titled Blame Academy! and So On in 2008.
+Set an undefined but long time after the events of Blame!, it follows an incarnation of Pcell.
 After Killy's success in Blame!, humanity has begun to dominate The City once more and began wiping out most Silicon Life.
 After P-cell escapes the extinction as the sole survivor of her kind (which is beset by humanity and the Safeguard), she is saved from death by Killy.
 She eventually makes it to the edge of the City, where it is implied she travels to another planet and restarts Silicon Life civilization using the stored gene-data of her dead companions.